 Fatherhood was present – invisibly – in another way, illustrated by this tweet during my own presentation:

 Great talk from @DuncanFisher on ‘collaborative breeding’.
 Happy my husband is looking after our 3 kids so I can attend #wd2016. [@AliceKerrWilson]

 Just as men have been able to run the world while women look after their children, so some women are now leading the way towards equality while men care for their children.

 But the fatherhood theme was not developed nor discussed at the conference in any significant way.
-There was a session on “caring men” attended by 65 (enthusiastic!) people, but it hardly compared to the session on “powerful men” that attracted between 2000 and 3000 people, as far as I could count!
+There was a session on “caring men” attended by about 40 (enthusiastic!) people, but it hardly compared to the session on “powerful men” that attracted between 2000 and 3000 people, as far as I could count!

 I attended the “powerful men” session.
 I had a question that was not asked.
 When these men became powerful, who was responsible for the care of their children?
 Did they share the care or did they sub-contract the care to women?
 For me there is a critical question about power and influence: is it conditional on sub-contracting care to lower paid women?

 One could ask the same question of powerful women worldwide.
 How did they manage the balance?
 Did they sub-contract to lower-paid women, or did they do all the caring themselves, or did they split it with family members, men included?